How To Make Flour Tortillas

 Homemade Flour Tortillas

 The trick to making fabulous flour tortillas, is to not over-think it.
+If you want to know how to make tortillas at home, you just need to remember a few things.

 What are the important elements of a good flour tortilla recipe?